Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

 Your growing understanding of the Spires and their role in Antares has granted you the ability to draw powers from the ascents they represent.

 Upon gaining this class feature, you gain additional Starry Forms tied to specific ascent.
 You can replace your original Starry Form with the following options, but you can't have more than three at one time.
-You can choose which form to have after you finish a long rest.
+You can choose which form to have after you finish a Long Rest.

 ### Circle of Stars Forms